xlyric/pv-router-esp32/README.md

 You can use OTA upload by the web page /update
 Build firmware of filesystem with VS and upload the .bin

+## Main Configuration
+Under the /setup.html page you can configure information for connecting to the MQTT server ( support domoticz or Jeedom ).
+Enter the information of the dimmer, the max limit percent power you want to send, the slot between the dimmer work ( low and high )
+If you want to swith off oled after a limited time ( button right for swith / or website ) ...

 ## ESP32 Version or DIY version